graphiti-api/graphiti/_entries/spec-helpers.md

 Validating verbose JSON API responses in tests can be a pain.
 We could use something like [json_matchers](https://github.com/thoughtbot/json_matchers) to validate a schema, but we hope to do one better - let's validate full payloads with a few simple helpers, using full-stack [rspec request specs](https://github.com/rspec/rspec-rails#request-specs).

 Let's say we're testing the `show` action of our employees controller, sideloading the employee's department.
-Here's vanilla RSpec of what the test might look like:
+Let's begin with vanilla RSpec of what the test might look like:

 ```ruby
 require 'rails_helper'